afrigon/tlwk/roles/elementalist.md

 - `Rebound`

 > Be sure to never grant magnetic aura on fights where reflect can be bad like cairn and matthias.

-## Superspeed

-While superspeed can be very good on most fights, be extremely careful to not give this buff on fights where it could kill your teamates like Cardinal Adina or Escort.

 ## Rebound